 REU-RR Program Benefits

-Our summer research program is an excellent way for students to gain skills and prepare for graduate school and a career in a STEM field.
+Our summer research program is an excellent way for students to gain hands-on research skills and prepare for graduate school and a career in a STEM field.

 Boise, Idaho is known throughout the world as a hub for raptor research.
 It is home to the Raptor Research Center (RRC) at Boise State University, The Peregrine Fund’s World Center for Birds of Prey, the Intermountain Bird Observatory at Boise State University, the Morley Nelson Snake River Birds of Prey National Conservation Area, and the Raptor Biology Graduate Program in the Department of Biological Sciences (DBS) at Boise State University.